KittenLord/summaries/rfc9110-HTTP-Semantics.md

 obs-text                ::= // 0x80..0xFF
 ```

-NOTE: if I'm reading the original spec correctly, it implies that field-content cannot contain only 2 field-vchars (either 1 or 1 + [ (n >= 1) + 1 ]).
-Either I, or spec authors, are retarded, and I humbly assume it's the former

 A field value does not include leading or trailing whitespace.
 A field parsing implementation MUST exclude such whitespace prior to evaluating the field value.

 You pretty much should only use VCHAR (US-ASCII octets), SP (' ') and HTAB ('\t').
 A recipient SHOULD treat other allowed octets in a field content as opaque data (obs-text)